This article is brought to you by Aura.

 1. Screen incoming calls with an AI-powered Call Assistant

-Phone scammers don’t buy new phones every time they change their numbers.
-Instead, they use Voice Over the Internet (VoIP) technology to spoof different numbers.
-This makes it nearly impossible to identify a new scam number.
+Phone scammers use Voice Over the Internet (VoIP) technology to spoof thousands of different numbers — making it impossible to identify all scam numbers.

-💪 Protect yourself from scammers and fraudsters.
-Aura’s award-winning app combines identity protection, fraud monitoring, 24/7 support, and optional scam call and text protection — plans start at just $3/month.
+💪 Aura protects you against scammers and fraudsters.
+Aura’s award-winning app combines identity protection, fraud monitoring, 24/7 support, and optional scam call and text protection — plans start at $9.99/month.

 2. Block or silence unknown callers on your smartphone

 Android and iOS phones allow you to block individual phone numbers that you know are coming from scammers.
-Both also include call-blocking features that automatically silence incoming calls from people you don’t know or suspicious phone numbers.
+Both Apple and Android also include call-blocking features that automatically silence incoming calls from people you don’t know or suspicious phone numbers.

 Here’s how to silence unknown callers on your iOS or Android phone: